Quantum key distribution with correlated sources: Results

 \textit{Nearest neighbour pulse correlations}

-Let $\{\ket{\psi_j}_B\}_{j=1,2,\cdots,m}$ be the set of $m$ quantum states used in the $m$-state protocol.
-We assume that Alice chooses $\ket{\psi_j}_B$ with probability $p_j$ and sends the pulse prepared in the chosen state to Bob over a quantum channel.
+Let $\{\ket{\psi_j}_B\}_{j=0_Z,1_Z,0_X}$ be the set of three quantum states used in the three-state protocol.
+We assume that Alice chooses $\ket{\psi_j}_B$ with probability $p_j$ and sends the pulse prepared in the chosen state to Bob over the quantum channel.
 As for Bob's measurements, as already mentioned above, the assumptions vary according to the selected security proof.
 In an entanglement-based picture with nearest neighbour pulse correlations, the transmission of $n$ pulses by Alice can be described by first preparing $n$ ancilla systems $A$ and $n$ pulses in the state